backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 * parents' education levels (both)
 * quality of family relationships

 I may decide to create a stand alone post for this later, but I'd like to keep my "My First Machine Learning Project" genuine.
 So for now, I'll just leave you with the results.
-I welcome all forms of criticism and/or advice, the best way to get in contact is by messaging me on LinkedIn!
+I welcome all forms of criticism and/or advice, and the best way to get in contact with me is through LinkedIn!

 If you've made it this far, thank you so very much.
 I hope that you found reading this post as enjoyble as I found making it!

-&nbsp;&nbsp;&nbsp;&nbsp; - Drew
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Drew Woods